Larry Johnson (basketball, born 1969): Post-playing career

 In July 2007, Johnson expressed interest in making a comeback with the Knicks in some type of "leadership role".

-On December 21, 2007, Johnson received a bachelor of arts degree in social science studies from UNLV.
+On December 21, 2007, Johnson received a Bachelor of Arts degree in social science studies from UNLV.
 In 2008, Johnson was inducted into the Southern Nevada Sports Hall of Fame.
-He was hired by the Knicks as a basketball and business operations representative on April 8, 2012.In 2014, he was inducted into the Texas Sports Hall of Fame.
+He was hired by the Knicks as a basketball and business operations representative on April 8, 2012.
+In 2014, he was inducted into the Texas Sports Hall of Fame.

 Personal life

 Johnson converted to Islam.
 During the NBA season, he observed Ramadan, the holy month of fasting.

 Johnson has five children with four women.
 In 2015, he filed for bankruptcy in a California court, claiming he owed more than $120,000 in unpaid child support.

 Film and television

-In 1993, Johnson appeared in the episode "Grandmama" of the sitcom Family Matters as his alter ego "Grandmama", who becomes Steve Urkel's teammate in a basketball tournament.
+In 1993, Johnson appeared in the episode "Grandmama" of the sitcom Family Matters as his alter ego "Grandmama" (pronounced Grand Ma-Ma), who becomes Steve Urkel's teammate in a basketball tournament.
 Later that year, he was a guest on the Late Show with David Letterman.
 Three years later he appeared as himself in the movies Eddie and Space Jam; in the latter he had a supporting role as a fictionalized version of himself.
 He was one of the NBA stars who had their basketball abilities stolen alongside Muggsy Bogues, Shawn Bradley, Charles Barkley and Patrick Ewing.